 Way #2: Breathe to Release Tension

-Muscular tension is our body’s signal that we’re under stress.
-So, another way to a more peaceful day is to release our tension several times a day.
+Muscular tension is your body’s signal that you’re under stress.
+So, another way to a more peaceful day is to designate specific times in your day to release that tension.

-I talk about this in depth on one of my podcasts, that the first step to mastering stress is taking the time to tune into your body, breathe and relax any tension you notice.
-I refer to this as “the Practice.”
+Taking the time to tune into your body, breathe and relax any tension you notice is the first step in learning to master stress.
+I refer to this as “the Practice” (described in my podcast).